fusion809/fusion809.github.io-old2/_drafts/IDE-TE/23-pluma.md

 * Customization is done graphically, making it easier for beginners.
 * Has intuitive keyboard shortcuts.
 * Has several IDE-like features like a Python terminal.
-* Has syntax-highlighting and auto-indenting support for several computer languages
+* Has syntax-highlighting and auto-indenting support for several computer languages.

 ### Disadvantages (Cons)
-* Customization options are fairly limited
+* Customization options are fairly limited.

 ### Summary
 {% include_relative 23a-pluma-summary.html %}